 Implant failure and cutout

-It is the most common complication with sliding hip screw and usually occurs within first 3 months.
-It is often due to greater than prescribed tip-apex distance [broadly speaking distance between tip of screw and outer surface of head.
+It is the most common complication with the sliding hip screw and usually occurs within the first 3 months.
+It is often due to greater than prescribed tip-apex distance [broadly speaking distance between the tip of the screw and outer surface of the head.
 A greater tip apex distance means that screw head has not reached stronger bone part of the head i.e. subchondral bone]